 In addition to supporting the mental health of individual students, the embedded therapist at the College of Law, provides support, consults, and provides education as a means of caring for the mental health of the overall environment.
 This includes consultations/trainings with faculty and staff, as well as programming that invites everyone to learn and explore areas and practices of good mental health.

-The UCS office at the College of Law is located on the second floor of the Boyd Law Building at 130 Byington Road in room 295a, just off the main lobby.
-However, during the current pandemic, all meetings are via zoom until further notice.
-To schedule an appointment with embedded counselor, Jaret Morlan, LMSW, please email jaret-morlan@uiowa.edu.
+The UCS office at the College of Law is located on the first floor of the Boyd Law Building at 130 Byington Road in room 176.
+To schedule an appointment with embedded counselor, Sam Ramsey, LMSW, please call the University Counseling Service main desk at (319) 335-7294 and state that you are a law student and would like to meet with Sam.
+To schedule an appointment with UCS Doctoral Trainee, please email benson-bunker@uiowa.edu.

 Staff Therapist, College of Law